Andydzy/Splitter-3/README.md

 ### Upload Data

-1. Click on "Open Light Curve File" to select a .tess file or input the file path in the textbox.
+1. To open a light curve file, you can either click on the "Open Light Curve File" button and select a .tess file or manually enter the file path in the textbox.
+The latest version of Splitter also allows you to download FITS type files.

 2. View the interactive light curve plot.